Electronics-Department/MATC-Electronics-Summer-Camps/README.md

-# template-system-dev-team-repo
+# MATC-Electronics-Summer-Camps

-This template can be used to generate a working documentation platform that contains project resources, hardware design files, and firmware for embedded systems development in a team environment.
+This repo is used to hold development and documentation resources, hardware design files, and firmware for MATC summer camp projects.